Hedge cutting advice

 What Teagasc advise farmers on hedge cutting depends on the hedge type.
 Firstly, any escaped hedges which have grown up into a line of trees – Teagasc advise to side trim only and not to top.
 Secondly for any hedges that have been topped, Teagasc advise to let them grow up to a height of 1.5m or up to the height the hedge cutter can reach.
 And also it is advised to leave a thorn sapling in each hedge to grow to a thorn tree.
 For farmers in Derogation that means one in every 300 m.

 Dairy farmer Tony Mullins, Ballybeg, Mitchelstown, farms with his wife Noelle.
 They avail of the Nitrates Derogation and rear all calves to beef along with dairy replacements.
 Tony likes hedges on the farm.
-They are a great source of shelter for animals – shelter for the birds.
-They are a food source and nesting habitat for birds and small mammals that live in the hedges.
+They are a great source of shelter for animals – shelter for the birds, a food source and nesting habitat for birds and small mammals that live in the hedges.

-They are important for water in times of heavy rainfall – they slow down the flow of water.
-They are a good source of food in the autumn for the birds with all the berries.
-I’ve always had a keen interest in managing our own hedges.
+They are important for water in times of heavy rainfall – they slow down the flow of water, and a good source of food in the autumn for the birds with all the berries.
+Tony has always had a keen interest in managing their own hedges.